2021 Super Bowl commercials: Northwestern students rate best, worst ads

 RELATED: 2021 Super Bowl ads to watch: Michael B. Jordan as sexy Alexa, 'Wayne's World' reunion

-Some of the misses include the Sketchers a with Tony Romo and the Square Space ad featuring Dolly Parton's "5 to 9" remix as well as Weather Tech's ad.
+Some of the misses include the Sketchers ad with Tony Romo and the Square Space ad featuring Dolly Parton's "5 to 9" remix as well as Weather Tech

 2021 Super Bowl commercials: Northwestern students rate best, worst ads